Detecting Perspective Shifts in Multi-agent Systems: Discussion

 Our framework treats query-response pairs as independent samples, appropriate for our congressperson application where agents respond to isolated queries.
 However, many modern agents exhibit context-dependent behaviors: maintaining conversation state, adapting responses based on dialogue history, or showing prompt-order sensitivity.
 For such systems, modeling temporal changes would require extensions that account for sequential dependencies.

 \paragraph{Future work} Two validation directions would strengthen our noteworthy conclusion.
 First, the validation of our method was limited to a particular class of simulation settings.
 Generalizing the simulations to improve our understanding of inference in TDKPS is necessary.
-Along these lines, theoretical analysis of the proposed tests may provide asymptotic and/or finite-sample guarantees for associated Type-I and Type-II error.
+Along these lines, theoretical analysis of the proposed tests may provide asymptotic and/or finite-sample guarantees for associated Type I and Type II error.
 Second, our real-data analysis examines one multi-agent system responding to one exogenous event.
 Applying TDKPS to additional diverse agent architectures, domains, and natural experiments would further confirm its generality.

 Our framework extends naturally to richer temporal modeling.
 Continuous-time formulations could track agent trajectories through embedding space, enabling detection of gradual drift versus abrupt shifts, change point estimation, or forecasting.
 Multi-timepoint extensions could test for monotonic trends, periodic patterns, or complex temporal dynamics.
 Incorporating causal inference frameworks with controlled interventions could also strengthen attributions of behavioral change.